lidaan92/fast_ant_sid/README.md

-## Tuning of the Fast Ice discharge Parametrization
+## Ice discharge parametrization for Antarctica

 Find the code for the ice discharge parametrization as submitted (Nauels et al. 2017) and its calibration here.